ThatCoolCoder/spall/README.md

 #### Public changes

 - Consistent "special chars" - don't use a tilde over here and a exclamation mark over there, and ${} string interpolation here.
 Make the markup consistent (like how Razor uses the @ sign for everything).
-- Make pages so that you don't manually have to route with a big case or something
-    - Make `Root.spall` act like a layout page
-    - Make route parameters like `product/{id}`.
+- Make route parameters for pages like `product/{id}`.
 - Ability to keep references to html elements
 - Move to typescript, attach some sort of package manager
     - Build a standard library of components
-- Allow subdirectories of elements, something namespace-like
+- Allow subdirectories of elements + pages, something namespace-like
 - Data binding/two-way parameters
+- Scoped CSS
+- Make requests to non-index directories still lead to the SPA (is this possible without writing a custom server?)
+- Make custom dev server with file watching (similar to `dotnet watch run`)

 #### Internal changes